-Recipe for ridiculously delicious chocolate mole sauce with chocolate stout.
+Mole chocolate – easy recipe for ridiculously delicious homemade chocolate mole sauce.
 Smother it over grilled meats, tacos, tamales, nachos and even ice cream!
 Rich, complex flavors yet amazingly simple to make.

 A good Mexican mole sauce (pronounced mo-lay, like olé) is a harmonious blend of various tastes and aromas, married over low heat.

 Neither savory nor sweet it has layers upon layers of flavor – earthy, tangy, with whispers of heat and quiet songs of cocoa, delicate nuttiness, aromatic spices.
 I might be getting carried away, but mole is that tantalizing of a mixture.

 There are all kinds of regional mole sauces however the origins are linked to the Mexican states of Oaxaca (where the best Mexican dark chocolate comes from) and Puebla.

 One legend says that once a few nuns in Puebla had to make dinner for an archbishop who unexpectedly visited their convent.
 They only had a few ingredients on hand so they mixed them all and simmered a turkey in the mixture.
 The holy man loved the mole (mole is an old Spanish word that meant ‘a mix’).

 So the title words of this section are well deserved:)